xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/edit_text.md

 order: 110
 published: true
 ---
-To edit a text of a notification click on the notification title.
+To edit the text of a notification, click on the notification title.
 You'll see a page of the kind:

 ![edit.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/edit.png)